 The official time for the race was 2 minutes and 35 ¼ seconds, and the first mile had taken 1 minute and 45 ½ seconds.
 Just how much time Manfred’s antics conceded his opponents, has been the subject of much conjecture in all the years since.
 Some credited him with covering the journey in 2 minutes 28 ¼ seconds, but it is likely that the watch-holders were too astonished at his tantrum to time his run accurately.
 Conservative estimates of the cost of his petulance were some five or six seconds, which credits him with running the journey well inside the race record.
 Jack Dexter, the much-respected racing correspondent for The Referee at the time, reckoned Manfred to have run no slower than 2 minutes 30 ½ seconds if that, while Tom Willis of the ‘Sydney Mail’ put it at 2 minutes 29 ½ seconds.
 For a few moments, the crowd was spellbound with fascination.
 Women had fainted and men had trembled as they watched the struggle.
 Then, they let themselves go.
 In a rush, the crowd surged to the enclosure fence to cheer and cheer again both horse and horseman.
 It was a great tribute and none on Randwick racecourse was ever better deserved.

 It was a wonderful bit of horsemanship by Duncan on a memorable day when he also shared the Epsom prize on Metellus and piloted Whittier into second place behind Windbag in the Spring Stakes.
 It was to be his only victory in the A.J.C.
 Derby during a short but remarkably successful career in the saddle.
-Born at Northcote on March 25th, 1900, Duncan served his five-year apprenticeship from the age of fourteen with Jos.
+Indeed, Duncan was lucky to be riding Manfred.
+Jack Toohey, who had ridden the colt successfully at Randwick in the autumn had been promised the mount in the Sydney campaign but had sustained broken ribs and a serious fracture below the knee in a bad fall at Canterbury Park at the start of the new season.
+Duncan proved more than an able substitute.
+Born at Northcote on March 25, 1900, he had served his five-year apprenticeship from the age of fourteen with Jos.
 Curr, based at Caulfield.
-A natural lightweight, Duncan went to scale at about 7 st. 6lb but possessed a disproportionate strength for such a slender frame.
+A natural lightweight, Duncan went to scale at about 7st.
+6lb but possessed a disproportionate strength for such a slender frame.
 A brave rider willing to take risks, he demanded the same bravery from his mounts; it was a remarkable sangfroid and typical of a young man’s belief in his own immortality.
 But such daring inevitably has its cost, and Duncan suffered two bad falls in the pigskin.

 The first came on the rather inappropriately named Quick Reward in November 1929 when he suffered a fractured neck and was out of the saddle for a long time.
 Few expected him to return but when he did his courage and skill were undiminished.
 The second serious fall, in June 1933 on Rose Valais at Williamstown brought about his premature retirement some sixteen months later.
 Having won his first Melbourne jockeys’ title in 1919-20, he won eleven such titles in all, including that of his final season, before bowing out of the saddle at the age of just 33.
 Among other good races, he twice won the Melbourne Cup (Nightwatch 1918; Peter Pan 1932) as well as two Caulfield Cups (Maple 1928; High Syce 1929).
 Duncan enjoyed a wonderfully rewarding association with Jack Holt’s stable at a time when the Wizard of Mordialloc was arguably the finest trainer in the land.